python/cpython/Doc/library/sys.rst

           stdout
           stderr

-   File objects corresponding to the interpreter's standard input, output and error streams.  ``stdin`` is used for all interpreter input except for scripts but including calls to :func:`input`.  ``stdout`` is used for the output of :func:`print` and :term:`expression` statements and for the prompts of :func:`input`.
+   :term:`File objects <file object>` corresponding to the interpreter's standard input, output and error streams.  ``stdin`` is used for all interpreter input except for scripts but including calls to :func:`input`.  ``stdout`` is used for the output of :func:`print` and :term:`expression` statements and for the prompts of :func:`input`.
 The interpreter's own prompts and (almost all of) its error messages go to ``stderr``.  ``stdout`` and ``stderr`` needn't be built-in file objects: any object is acceptable as long